Last updated: December 2025

 - If someone's behaviour bothers you, consider that there may be reasons you don't understand

-- Respect is earned by giving it first
+- Respect should be received by giving it first

 E - Emotional - We are feeling beings with rich histories - all emotions are welcome here